NewsLocal News

 She was unsuccessful in appealing a 700% assessment increase on her business, Lee's Summit Equestrian, LLC.

-Knittel-Pace shared since she is not able to vote in Jackson County, she doesn't have a say in keeping him in office, but wanted him to answer why this happened to her business.
+Since she is not able to vote in Jackson County, she doesn't have a say in keeping him in office.
+However, Knittel-Pace wanted White to answer why this happened to her business.

-The couple attended the meeting hoping to hear more about the process for replacing White.
+The couple attended with hopes of hearing more about the process for replacing White.

 White had a supporter sitting near the front row who cheered with some of his responses.